Come to Thailand to study tropical marine ecology and conservation!

 We will also be talking with key stakeholders and community members, studying eco-tourism, sustainable livelihoods, fishing, and the challenges of managing human impact in a popular tourist destination.

-We will then return to Chiang Mai for final seminars and presentation of individual student research projects.
+We will then return to Chiang Mai for final seminars and presentation of each student’s Independent Field Research Project.

 (Photo credits to Wild Encounter Thailand, Department of Marine and Coastal Resources, and ISDSI)